 An introduction to the physiological mechanisms underlying speech production, linguistic classification and transcription of speech sounds, acoustic properties of speech sounds, relationship between phonetics and phonology, and applications to speech-language pathology.
+Offered fall and spring semesters.

 SHS 310 (510) Anatomy and Physiology of Human Communication